ShreyaGrace/CropYieldPrediction/README.md

 # CropYieldPrediction
 This project aims to design, develop and implement the training model by using different inputs data.
-The machine will able to learn the features and extract the crop yield from the data by using data mining and data science techniques.
+The machine learns the features and extract the crop yield from the data by using data mining and data science techniques.

 Algorithms used in this project:
 1. Gradient Boosting Regression, validated by 5 Folds Cross Validation (for crop yield prediction)